Anyone who owns a Sharp or Bosch microwave drawer oven that caught fire or had other electrical problems.

 “Clicking” and “popping”

+It's believed that Sharp also manufactured the microwave drawers under other brand names, such as Bosch, meaning that those microwaves may also experience similar issues.
 The following are some complaints from consumers who wrote about their microwave problems online (sic throughout):

 Cooking two small potatoes in a glass bowl.
 No metal.
 The potatoes caught fire and were red hot coals when I opened the drawer.
 The inside walls were completely blackened, the fire broke the bowl and black smoke spewed throughout the house.
 This happened with only 3 minutes on the cook time.
 I cleaned it all up and ran a few more meals through it before it gave me the buzzing electrical noise, a 'pop' and then died.
 Being out of warranty for less than a year, we called Sharp and got nothing but "try a local repairman'…Now what do I do?
 A $1000 machine should last more than 2 years and certainly without fire danger.” — skind49, Houzz.com